Encoding of categorical variables#

 Choosing an encoding strategy#

-Choosing an encoding strategy will depend on the underlying models and the type of categories (i.e. ordinal vs. nominal).
+Choosing an encoding strategy depends on the underlying models and the type of categories (i.e. ordinal vs. nominal).

 Note